monk-ee/SplunkAppforAWSBilling/README.md

 They appear like this in your report:
 ![119818](67ff275a-6900-11e3-b4de-005056ad5c72.png)

+## Maintenance
+A script is provided to allow the system to clean up old csv files, it is disabled by default.

+You can enable it by navigating to Settings > Data Inputs > Scripts and clicking on enable for the the command "$SPLUNK_HOME/etc/apps/SplunkAppforAWSBilling/bin/maintain_detailed_reports.py".

 ## Logs
 The error log file system location is [SPLUNK_HOME]/var/log/splunk/SplunkAppforAWSBilling.log.

 ## Additional Tools

-Located in the bin directory of the application are two new tools for fetching and processing older reports.
+Located in the bin directory of the application are two tools for fetching and processing older reports.

 They are designed to be run as splunk cli scripts: eg.

-    $SPLUNK_HOME/bin/splunk cmd python fetch_older_report.py 2015 04
+    $SPLUNK_HOME/bin/splunk cmd python $SPLUNK_HOME/etc/apps/SplunkAppforAWSBilling/bin/fetch_older_report.py 2015 04

+They are CLI only, so you will need to be able to navigate to the bin directory of the application in a shell or command session.
+They live in the $SPLUNK_HOME/etc/apps/SplunkAppforAWSBilling/bin directory.

+It is best to disable the fetch_detailed_report while you import the older months because they use the same temporary file to download to.

+You can disable it by navigating to Settings > Data Inputs > Scripts and clicking on disable for the the command "$SPLUNK_HOME/etc/apps/SplunkAppforAWSBilling/bin/fetch_detailed_report.py".

+You run the fetch_older_report command with the year and month report you want (you can do this for multiple months, but not in parallel)
+You then run the process_older_report command with the same year and month with user credentials for a suitably privileged user.

+The older events should have appeared in the index, be aware for big files this can take a long time.
+Don't forget to re-enable the fetch_detailed_report script when you are done.

 ### Fetching
 #### usage: fetch_older_report.py [-h] [-d] year month

 A utility for fetching/downloading older report files into SplunkAppforAWSBilling.

-Be very careful, do not fetch the current months data - you will cause a double up of records in the splunk index.
-`
 To be used in conjunction with process_older_report.py

     positional arguments: